GO ALL INApply Now

 Transylvania uses a modified calendar called a “4-4-1 system.”
 Under this calendar the academic year is divided into three parts: two regular terms of 14 weeks (fall and winter) and a one-month term in May.
 Ordinarily, students take four courses during fall and winter terms and one course in May term.
-First-year students are required to take a three-week August term, during which all first-year students take one course unit.

 Academic regulations are stated, and progress toward the degree is measured by courses rather than by credit hours.
 The basic curricular measure is the course unit.
 One unit is considered to be the equivalent to four semester hours.